replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/system-requirements.md

 *&ast; This version is deprecated since it is no longer supported by its creator.
 We continue to support it, but support will be removed in the future.*

-> Note: Using Kurl to install a cluster on virtual machines using different Linux distributions (e.g. RHEL for the control plane nodes and Ubuntu for worker nodes) is not supported and can lead to unrecoverable situations.
+> Note: All nodes in a multi-node kURL cluster must use the same Linux distribution.
+Using different distributions across nodes is unsupported.

 ## Minimum System Requirements